Mirak Bahadur Jalair: During Islam Khan's governorship

-After the surrender of Musa Khan in 1609, the next target rebel of the Mughal Empire was Khwaja Usman of Bokainagar, who was the leader of the Afghans in Bengal.
+After the surrender of Musa Khan in 1609, the next target of the Mughal Empire was Khwaja Usman of Bokainagar, who was the leader of the Afghans in Bengal.
 Jalair and Abdur Razzaq Shirazi joined the leaders of this expedition, Shaykh Kamal and Shaykh Abdul Wahid, at Hasanpur (modern-day Haybatnagar).
 The army was instructed to build numerous forts, one every five days.
 At the eighteenth fort, Usman appeared with a small army to attack them.
-Shaykh Kamal ordered the Mughals not to respond and attempted to stop people from leaving the fort however many were tempted, including Jalair, by Usman and left the fort to fight him.
-The Mughals attained a victory by making use of the cannons at their fort and Usman's forces were heavily defeated.
+Shaykh Kamal ordered the Mughals not to respond and attempted to stop people from leaving the fort; however, many were tempted, including Jalair, by Usman and left the fort to fight him.
+The Mughals attained a victory by making use of the cannons at their fort, and Usman's forces were heavily defeated.
 Usman and his men fled back to Bokainagar for safety.
-After the construction of the nineteenth fort, Jalair and his contemporaries took a break with the approach of the Islamic month of Ramadan in which they would observe fasting.
+After the construction of the nineteenth fort, Jalair and his contemporaries took a break with the approach of the Islamic month of Ramadan, during which they would observe fasting.
 The Mughals had a tradition in this month to have an iftar banquet in a different person's camp each day.
 Following the celebration of Eid al-Fitr, news had reached that Usman had evacuated his fort in Bokainagar with 250 men, fleeing to Sylhet after he heard that his allies, Dariya Khan Pani and Nasir Khan of Tajpur, had joined the Mughal forces.
-Following the Eid prayers, the army reached Bokainagar where they stopped, awaiting new commands following Usman's fleeing.
+Following the Eid prayers, the army reached Bokainagar, where they stopped, awaiting new commands following Usman's fleeing.
 Jalair joined the imperialists in the final battle against Khwaja Usman at Daulambapur in 1612.
 Jalair later took part in the expedition against Bayazid of Sylhet led by Shaykh Kamal.
 Under the chief command of Mukarram Khan, Jalair was also appointed to accompany the imperialists against Raja Parikshit of Koch Hajo in 1612.